 The Teaching & Learning Division (TLD) was set up to provide academic support to SIMPL’s operations.
 It encompasses the functions of educational development & innovation, lecturer management, learning development and research.

-Educational Development and Innovation (EDI) Department
+Learning Technologies and Innovation (LTI) Department

-The role of the EDI Department includes:
+The role of Learning Technologies and Innovation (LTI) Department includes:

 Learning Development (LD) Department